Fil/pangea/src/party/ag-grid.md

 # AG Grid

-Example of how to use [AG Grid](https://www.ag-grid.com) with the pengins dataset.
+Example of how to use [AG Grid](https://www.ag-grid.com) with the penguins dataset.

 ```js echo
 const gridOptions = {